React Router Setup: Configure Client-Side Routing

-In a traditional multi-page application, navigating to a new page involves a full page reload from the server.
-In a single-page application (SPA), however, the application is loaded once, and subsequent "pages" are rendered dynamically on the client-side.
+In a traditional multi-page application, navigating to a new page means a full reload from the server—the entire HTML, CSS, and JavaScript are fetched again.
+In a single-page application (SPA), the app loads once, and subsequent "pages" are rendered dynamically in the browser.

 npm install react-router-dom